 Neighbourhood Plans: Neighbourhood Plans are part of the Government's reforms allowing local communities to express their priorities with a view to managing change rather than responding to developer pressures.
 Since the launch of the Morpeth Neighbourhood Plan (MNP), which covers Morpeth, Hebron, Hepscott, Mitford and Pegswood, a large number of residents and stakeholders have identified issues and concerns and taken part in two phases of consultation and very many volunteers have been directly active in researching, and drafting this Plan.
 Following a consultation exercise in autumn 2013, a draft MNP was prepared with a vision, objectives and policies for managing change in the Plan area for the next two decades.
-This draft Plan was the subject of a further consultation exercise in January - March 2015, which involved a leaflet giving an overview of the Plan document being distributed to all households in the Plan area.
+The draft Plan was the subject of a further consultation exercise in January - March 2015, which involved a leaflet giving an overview of the Plan document being distributed to all households in the Plan area.

 Amendments were made to the Draft Plan taking into account comments received from statutory consultees, other consultees and local residents to produce a Submission Draft Plan which was the subject of further publicity conducted by the County Council.
-An Independent Examination has been undertaken on the Submission Draft Plan.
-The Independent Examiner recommended that, subject to a number of modifications being made to policies in the Plan, it meets the 'basic conditions' and may proceed to referendum.
+An Independent Examination was undertaken on the Submission Draft Plan.
+The Independent Examiner recommended that, subject to a number of modifications being made to policies in the Plan, it met the 'basic conditions' and could proceed to referendum.
 The County Council considered those recommendations and resolved to accept all modifications proposed by the Examiner.
-This document is the final modified version of the Plan which will be put to local referendum in 2016.
+A Referendum was held on 25 February 2016 and a majority of those voting were in favour of the Plan.
+This document is the final version of the Plan which was 'made' by Northumberland County Council on 10 May 2016.

 Planning Policies and Community Actions: A 'neighbourhood plan' is a plan that sets out policies and proposals in relation to the development and use of land in the whole, or a particular part, of a neighbourhood area.
 Within this document such land use policies are identified as Planning Policies.
 Development proposals in the plan area will be determined in accordance with the planning policy framework of the MNP, strategic and national planning policies and any other material consideration.
-The proposed planning policies of the MNP are intended to meet plan objectives and help realise the vision for the plan area and its communities.
+The planning policies of the MNP are intended to meet plan objectives and help realise the vision for the plan area and its communities.
 Planning Policies are set out in Part A of this document.